 The following table sets forth as of November 16, 2018 certain information concerning shares of Common Stock and Class B Common Stock beneficially owned by (i) each Director and Nominee, (ii) each of the named executive officers of the Company identified below under the heading "Summary Compensation Table", and (iii) all executive officers, Directors and Nominees as a group (including Michael A. Croatti and Bill M. Ross), in each case based solely on information furnished by such individuals.
 Except as otherwise specified, the named beneficial owner has sole voting and investment power.
-The information in the table reflects shares outstanding of the Company's Common Stock and Class B Common Stock on November 16, 2018, restricted stock units which are vested as of, or will vest within 60 days after, November 16, 2018 and stock appreciation rights which are vested as of, or will vest within 60 days after, November 16, 2018 on November 16, 2018.
+The information in the table reflects shares outstanding of the Company's Common Stock and Class B Common Stock on November 16, 2018, restricted stock units which are vested as of, or will vest within 60 days after, November 16, 2018 and are exercisable based on the closing price of the Company's Common Stock on November 16, 2018.